 Frequently Asked Questions

-Sessions are $150 per 50-minute session.
+Sessions are $160 per 50-minute session.
 Payment is due at the time of session via cash, check, debit card, credit card, HSA, or FSA.
-If finances are a barrier to your ability to access services, please ask about my reduced-fee options.
-I deeply value our work together, as well as ensuring that finances are not a hindrance to you engaging in counseling.
 Fee adjustments may occur periodically as my practice grows and needs shift.
-Clients are always welcome to reach out with questions or concerns.
+Please reach out with any questions.

 Good Faith Estimate